 In the Fall of 2023, Alberta Education implemented three new curriculums.
 The new curriculums implemented were English Language Arts and Literature and Mathematics in Grades Four to Six.
 New Science Curriculum in Kindergarten to Grade Three was also implemented.

-In September of 2024 New Science curriculum for Grades Four to Six will be implemented.
-Additionally, a number of WRPS staff will participate in a pilot for New Social Studies Curriculum.
-Feedback will be gathered and provided to Alberta Education during the 24-25 school year.
+In the Fall of 2024 New Science curriculum for Grades Four to Six were implemented.
+Additionally, a number of WRPS staff participated in the pilot for New Social Studies Curriculum.